laniepreston/Data-Wrangling-Final-Project/README.md

 ## Research Question
-Did the ratio of Republicans to Democrats in the United States Congress influence per capita dairy production between the years 1998-2018, given that Republicans more often receive lobbies from the dairy industry and send subsidies to the dairy industry, than Democrats 1 ?
+Did the ratio of Republicans to Democrats in the United States Congress influence per capita dairy production between the years 1998-2018, given that Republicans more often receive lobbies from the dairy industry and send subsidies to the dairy industry, than Democrats?

 ## Data Sources
 We used the table of the party divisions from the United States Congress from Wikipedia’s page: